poa00/Stikked/README.md

 * Webserver example configurations for Apache, Nginx, Lighttpd, Cherokee
 * A troubleshooting guide
 * How to create your own theme
-* How to translate Stikked into your language
+* How to translate Stiqued into your language
-* How to contribute and improve Stikked
+* How to contribute and improve Stiqued

 Changelog